Mrs P.I.

 Mrs P.I. (查某人) is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-It stars Michelle Chong, Cynthia Koh, Apple Hong, Zhang Zhenhuan, Zheng Geping, Yao Wenlong & Cavin Soh as the casts of the series.
+It stars Michelle Chong, Cynthia Koh, Apple Hong, Zhang Zhenhuan, Zheng Geping, Yao Wenlong and Cavin Soh as the cast of the series.
 It made its debut on 8 November 2010 and ended on 3 December 2010.
 This drama serial consists of 20 episodes, and was screened on every weekday night at 9:00 pm.
 The encore is being made from 2 November 2011 to 29 November 2011 at every weekday at 5:30pm.

 The series title (pronounced "zha boh lang") is the Teochew word and Singlish colloquialism for "woman".